Acid washing a swimming pool – without draining

 - Can sometimes cause surface cracking

 How to acid wash a pool

-Acid washing is a very aggressive cleaning process that involves completely draining your pool and then pouring or spraying a very strong mixture (often 50/50) of hydrochloric acid and water on the walls and floor of your pool.
+Acid washing is a very aggressive cleaning process that involves completely draining your pool and then pouring or spraying a very strong mixture (often 50/50) of muriatic acid and water on the walls and floor of your pool.
 This process is sometimes repeated several times to remove stains.
 After this process is complete your pool is then filled with water once again.

-Most pool interiors such as pebble, glass bead or Quartzon are not designed to be acid washed more than one to two times over the life of the pool.
+Most pool interiors such as pebble, glass bead, plaster or Quartz are not designed to be acid washed more than one to two times over the life of the pool.
 This is because this process etches (eats away) the interior and reduces its overall thickness.
 Often, those who have already acid washed their pool have told us that since their acid wash that the interior now feels rough.
 This happens because the cement that is normally between the individual pebbles or beads is eaten away by the acid leaving the pebbles more exposed.
 Remember your pool’s cement interior is a very thin veneer that is often only 3-7mm thick.
 Therefore if acid washing is not done correctly it can permanently damage the pool.